neoeinstein/modyne/docs/modyne.md

 }
 ```

-Entities can be interacted with through utility methods on the [`EnitityExt`]
+Entities can be interacted with through utility methods on the [`EntityExt`]
 trait.

 ```